 from the late 19c – is an example.

-Here are two creamers from one of my favorite molds, which apparently also appealed to lots of
+Here are three creamers from one of my favorite molds, which apparently also appealed to lots of

 others since it has appeared in many variants (I think I must have at least a dozen), both with and

 without the souvenir or advertising pictures.
-The lighter brown cow depicts the main path or allee
+The lighter brown cow on the left depicts the main path or allee

 in the important European Baroque Royal Gardens of Herrenhausen, one of the most famous sights in